MyTB444/2D-Platformer-Final-Year-Project/diary.md

 Added arrows to indicate where the player should go.
 Jack starting point is also changed.
 We also now have an ending box for jack.
 -04/12/2024
 I am making small adjustmens to my code.
 I am focused on the presentation and the report.
+-05/12/2024
+Added many enviromental animations, the game looks feels way better now.
+Also fixed an old bug where enemies would start two movement coroutines and attack twice.